krinavaghela/Krina-Vaghela/README.md

 <br/>

 <p>
-🚀 A Skilled Developer .
+🚀 A Skilled Designer and Developer  .
 Always working on some project or learning something new!
 <br/>

 ### 🏆 Certificates